-Teaching Your Kids How to Cook: Taking Them to the Next Level: Intermediate Skills
+Teaching Your Kids How to Cook: Taking Them to the Next Level with Intermediate Skills

 So, you’ve introduced your child to the kitchen, shown them around the necessary utensils and started them at the basics.
 They are making sandwiches, soup and spaghetti, maybe even trying out those cake mixes.
 What comes next?
 Once they (and you) are comfortable in the basic level, perhaps it is time to kick it up a notch and introduce them to the next stage: Intermediate Cooking.

-Intermediate cooking skills should be taught in schools and would make an excellent addition to a homeschooling curriculum, because now your child will begin to tackle recipes: that requires math (measuring, volume & weight in some cases), reading, and following directions, step by step, which can be tricky even for some of us adults (myself included!)
-These are useful, practical skills that they actually DO need to learn!
+Intermediate cooking skills should be taught in schools and would make an excellent addition to a homeschooling curriculum, because now your child will begin to tackle recipes- it requires math (measuring, volume & weight in some cases), reading, and following directions, step by step, which can be tricky even for some of us adults.
+These are useful, practical skills that they actually DO need to learn and will help them throughout their life.

 Once you and your child have selected a recipe: